Monash1206/Customer-Churn-Analysis/README.md

 # 📊 Customer Churn Analysis

-This project is part of a Business Analyst portfolio focused on analyzing customer churn behavior using SQL and Excel.
+This project is part of a Business Analyst portfolio that analyzes customer churn behavior using SQL and Excel.
 The objective is to identify trends, build insights, and recommend data-driven strategies to improve customer retention.

 ---